xxxbf0222/COMP34812/1st_sol_model_card.md

 <!-- This is a short stub of information on the training data that was used, and documentation related to data pre-processing or additional filtering (if applicable). -->

-More than 21K claim-evidence pairs with binary labels indicating support/contradiction
+The model was training on more than 21K claim-evidence pairs with binary labels indicating relevance/irrelevance (train.csv).

 ### Training Procedure